Raúl Castro indicted in the United States over 1996 plane shootdown

 Donald Trump has again opened the door to a diplomatic deal with Havana to force political and economic concessions in exchange for aid

-Only one formality remains before charges against Castro can be filed: a grand jury must find the accusations viable.
-Castro was defense minister at the time the planes were shot down.
-All four crew members died after being shot down — Armando Alejandre, 45; Carlos Costa, 29; Mario de la Peña, 24; and Pablo Morales, 29 — and, according to independent investigations by the UN, the Inter-American Commission on Human Rights (IACHR) and other bodies, the incident unquestionably took place in international waters.
-That made it an attack on defenseless civilians, not — as Cuba claimed at the time — an operation carried out over the island’s territory as a legitimate act of self-defense.
+The charges against Castro relate to the downing of the planes on February 24, 1996, when Castro was serving as defense minister.
+The attack killed all four crew members — Armando Alejandre, 45; Carlos Costa, 29; Mario de la Peña, 24; and Pablo Morales, 29 — and, according to independent investigations by the United Nations, the Inter‑American Commission on Human Rights (IACHR) and other bodies, took place unquestionably in international waters.
+That finding made the incident an attack on defenseless civilians, not — as Cuba claimed at the time — an act of legitimate self‑defense carried out over its own territory.

-The filing of charges, which will be handled by Department of Justice prosecutor Jason Reding Quiñones of the Southern District of Florida — who is ideologically aligned with Trumpism — represents the capstone of a whole series of pressure measures by Washington against the island, from sanctions on its leaders to the practical imposition of an energy embargo after the cancellation of Venezuelan oil shipments that the island relied on, in addition to the January 29 executive order that opened the door to tariffs and secondary sanctions against countries that provide fuel to Cuba.
+The charges were presented by Justice Department prosecutor Jason Reding Quiñones of the Southern District of Florida, who is ideologically aligned with Trump.
+His move caps a broad campaign of pressure from Washington against the island, ranging from sanctions on its leaders to what amounts to an energy embargo after ending Venezuelan oil shipments that had kept Cuba afloat, as well as a January 29 executive order opening the door to tariffs and secondary sanctions on countries that supply fuel to the island.

 Quiñones had already created a task force in March to open criminal investigations into representatives of the Havana regime, a move that at the time was seen as potentially paving the way to take measures against Castro-era leaders similar to those that ended with Maduro sitting in a New York courtroom.
 “Prosecutors across the country work every day to secure justice, which includes efforts to fight international crime,” the Department of Justice said at the time in a statement.